wiki-gg-oss/shared-utils/README.md

 5. Run the script.
 7. The first time you run the script, you'll be prompted by `AuthCredentials` to enter your username, bot name, and bot password.
 If you're using `use_site_pw=True` you'll also be asked for the user-pass combination to view the wiki.
     * If you don't set `use_site_pw=True` the first time you run the script, you can either make a new set of credentials and add the dev user/pass that time or add the fields `site_user` and `site_pw` to the json located at `~/.config/mwcleric/wiki_account_me.json` (e.g. for me on Windows this is `C:/Users/River/.config/mwcleric/wiki_account_me.json`)

-test commit to see if the webhook works